 SHI through its Scholarship Committee has chosen a Ph.D. candidate and Native education advocate as the 2017 recipient of its annual Judson L.

-SHI will release five culturally-based children’s books that reflect the Native worldview on Dec.
-10.
+SHI has released two culturally-based children’s books based on the Haida culture that reflect the Native worldview.

 On the last day of Sealaska Heritage’s first education conference, Our Cultural Landscape, keynote speaker Dr.

 SHI's first education conference continued Friday at Juneau Douglas High School with a welcome address by Sealaska CEO and President Anthony Mallott and a keynote speech from national educatio

 Sealaska Heritage’s first-ever education conference got off to an exciting start on Thursday with keynote speeches and opening remarks from distinguished guest speakers including Ilarion Larry Merc

 Tlingit weaver Lily Hope, Sealaska Heritage’s current artist-in-residence, celebrated the completion of her first full-sized Chilkat robe Tuesday afternoon in the clan house at the Walter Soboleff